-There are two types of serverless infrastructure that are most commonly referred to - backend-as-a-service (BaaS) and frontend-as-a-service (FaaS).
-The former of these began life as a primarily mobile technology (Mobile Backend-as-a-Service (MBaaS), but it's now evolved to include desktop applications too.
+There are two types of serverless infrastructure that are most commonly referred to – backend as a service (BaaS) and frontend as a service (FaaS).
+The former of these began life as a primarily mobile technology (mobile back end as a service (MBaaS), but it's now evolved to include desktop applications too.

 BaaS offers a complete online service, managing every part of the code.
 Usually, the code will run constantly after triggered and so a subscription is paid to the provider.
 It runs on shared infrastructure with various applications using the same backend service.